 The Communists faced constant land and air attacks from Nationalist forces as well as starvation, but on October 20, 1935 the column reached the Province of Shaanxi and united with another Battalion of Red Army Troops marking an end to the Long March.

-Mao emerged as the leader of the Communists and the War with the Nationalists was eventually won in 1949, and the Chinese Republic officially declared.
+Mao emerged as the leader of the Communists and the War with the Nationalists was eventually won in 1949, and the Chinese Republic under the Leadership of the Revolution’s Hero, Mao Tse Tung was officially declared.

-Both these policies created massive disruption in China and had a devastating effect on the people.
+Both these policies created massive disruption in China and had a devastating effect on the people which resulted in diminished support for Mao Tse Tung as leader of the Communist Party.

-The ‘Cultural Revolution’ resulted in Mass indoctrination and disrespect for Traditional Chinese values as children rebelled and persecuted their own Parents and elders in the name of Mao’s new Cultural ethos.
+The ‘Cultural Revolution’ also contributed to Mao Tse Tung’s image as a Villain because it resulted in Mass indoctrination and disrespect for Traditional Chinese values as children rebelled and persecuted their own Parents and elders in the name of Mao’s new Cultural ethos.

-In the end, despite the upheaval caused by his policies, Mao was able to cling onto power until his death in 1976.
+In the end, despite the upheaval caused by his policies, Mao Tse Tung was able to cling onto power until his death in 1976.

-It would be left to his successor Deng Xiapong to transform China into a World Power.
+It would be left to his successor Deng Xiapong to transform China by reversing the effects of Mao’Tse Tung’s disastrous Policies.

 Deng Xiapong & Transition To Modern Chinese Economy

-Deng Xiapong introduced Capitalism with ‘Chinese Characteristics’ by launching Economic reforms in Free Economic Zones to encourage foreign investment.
+Deng Xiapong reversed the economic damage to the Chinese Economy under Mao Tse Tung by introducing Capitalism with ‘Chinese Characteristics’ which began with the launch of Economic reforms in Free Economic Zones to encourage foreign investment.

 Since the 1990s China adopted a very successful form of Centralised Capitalism which has seen it ascending to its status as a modern world power although the power and prestige of the Chinese Communist Party remain unchallenged.